aamodbk/iiitb_asic_course/README.md

 gtkwave tb_good_mux.vcd
 ```
 The first two lines compile and execute the design and testbench files for the example good MUX and the last line opens GTKWave to visualize the results of the testbench simulation.

 ![alt text](https://github.com/aamodbk/iiitb_asic_course/blob/main/sim_result.png)

 ### Synthesis of RTL Design into Gate level netlist
+After designing and simulating a digital circuit using Verilog RTL and tools like Icarus Verilog and GTKWave, the next step is synthesis into a gate-level netlist using Yosys.
+This gate-level netlist serves as an intermediary step between the RTL description and the actual hardware implementation.
+Yosys optimizes the design, mapping it to specific target technology libraries or FPGA architectures, and generates an optimized netlist that can be further analyzed and prepared for physical layout and fabrication.

 ## Contributors
 * Aamod B K